ORNL-CEES/thermochimica/README.md

 ./scripts/thermoGUI.sh
 ```

-If you have installed a python version other than your system default that you would like to use to run the Thermochimica GUIs, you can set the environment variable `python_for_thermochimica` to point to that python.
-Multiple interactive matplotlib windows seem to work better on python3.9 than with python3.8.
+If you have installed a python version other than your system default that you would like to use to run the Thermochimica GUIs, you can set the environment variable `python_for_thermochimica` to point to that Python.
+Multiple interactive matplotlib windows seem to work better on Python 3.9 than with Python 3.8.

 Further documentation on the use of the GUIs is available in the [GUI docs](/doc/graphicalUserInterfaces.md).